Burning Helix s.r.o.

 NOTE: There are taxi points located around the city called "Fair Taxi".
 These are supposed to have "good" taxi drivers but it is not always the case therefore, where possible, always use the AAA taxis.

-Prague has a great public transport system including trams, underground "metro and buses and one ticket allows you to travel on them all (download PDF maps here).
+Prague has a great integrated public transport system including trams, underground "metro", buses, inner-city trains, a funicular and even river ferries in the summer.
+Certain types of tickets allow you to travel on them all (download PDF maps here).
+Most standard tickets allow you to change trams and buses as you need but special services may require a separate ticket.
 You can get tickets from machines like the one pictured to the right (coins only) or you can get them from offices at main Metro stations (a few machines/offices now take credit cards) and also in some "Tabaks" (newsagents).
 If you are doing lots of travelling/sightseeing in one day buy a 24 hour pass (it's not just one day until midnight, it is valid for a full 24 hours from the time of stamping not from the time of purchase so you can buy several if you want).
 You can stamp it at 14:00 one afternoon and still use it at 10:00 the following morning!
 If you are in the city for a longer period there is also a 3 day (72 hour) ticket available.
-The Metro stops at around midnight whereas trams and buses are replaced with a night service just after midnight (Night trams and buses start with a 5 e.g 51 and 501 - (download night service PDF maps here)).
+The Metro stops at around midnight whereas trams and buses are replaced with a night service just after midnight (As of 29th April 2017 night trams and buses start with a 9 e.g 91 and 901 - (download night service PDF maps here)).
 As of 12th April 2016 some trams in Prague e.g. #22, have ticket machines on the tram that you can use a contactless card to buy tickets.

-The historical tram that is currently number 91, will become 41
+- The historical tram is number 41 (previously 91)

-Electric buses and hybrid trolleybuses will be 50 to 69
+- Electric buses and hybrid trolleybuses are 50 to 69

-Special lines and service routes would be 801 to 899
+- Special lines and service routes are 801 to 899

 NOTE: Prague tends to do a lot of engineering work on the trams during the summer (tourist season) so always check your routes before travel where possible if you are visiting in July/August.
 Rerouted trams tend have their stop information (on the tram/at the tram stops) displayed with a yellow/orange background instead of the normal white.